 Additionally, drivers who are injured while driving for a TNC or believe their working conditions were violated can file a California wage and hour lawsuit against Uber or Lyft.

 Why hire Shouse Law Group to sue Uber or Lyft?

 Our lawyers include current and former litigators, cops, prosecutors and criminal defense lawyers.
 We know how to investigate and put together individual and class-action lawsuits against

-To help you better understand how to file a lawsuit against Uber or Lyft or another California ride-sharing company, our California Uber accident lawyers and Calfornia Lyft accident lawyers discuss the following, below:
+To help you better understand how to file a lawsuit against Uber or Lyft or another ride-sharing company, our California Uber accident lawyers and Calfornia Lyft accident lawyers discuss the following, below: